dictoss/uni2anthydic/README.md

-# uni2anthydic
+# uni2anthydic package

-- unicode emoji convert to anthy dictonary.
+- the package that convert to anthy dictionary format from unicode emoji.

 ## purpose